duglin/spec/README.md

 - How events are transported from producer to consumer via at least one protocol
 - Identify and resolve whatever else is needed for interoperability

+### Event Metadata Attributes

+In order to achieve the stated goals, the working group will attempt to constrain the number of metadata attributes they define for Events.
+To that end, attributes defined by this working group will fall into three categories:
+- required
+- optional
+- extensions

+As the category names imply, "required" attributes will be the ones that the working group considers vitial to all Events in all use cases, while "optional" ones will be used in a majority of the cases.
+When the working group determines that an attribute is not common enough to fall into those two categories but would still benefit from the level of interoperability that comes from being well-defined, then they will be placed into the "extensions" category and put into the (extensions)[extensions.md] document.
+The working group will define how these extension attributes will appear within a CloudEvent.

+In determining which category a proposed attribute belongs, or even if it will be included at all, the working group will use use-cases and user-stories to explain the rationale and need for them.
+This supporting information will be saved in the (user stories)[...] and (use cases)[...] documents.

 ## Communications

 We have google group for e-mail communications: